 Computer InformationKey Points from the University Policy for Computer Use

-A program offered by Microsoft to academia to provide Microsoft software development tools to our students.
+A program offered by Microsoft to academia to provide Microsoft software development tools (including operating systems) to our students for their software development learning.
 The UH EE department participates as a premium subscriber.
 Any student or faculty currently enrolled with our department can request an account from email@example.com.